coloradoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 The Federal Bureau of Prisons provides an inmate locator tool to find federal inmates that have been incarcerated from 1982—date.
 Searches via this tool may be performed either by name or number (BOP register number, DCDC number, FBI number, and INS number).
 The name search function also allows persons to filter results using the inmate’s middle name, race, age, and sex.

-Interested parties seeking federal inmates in Colorado may also do so by contacting any of the following correctional facilities sited in the state:
+Interested parties seeking federal inmates in Colorado may also do so by contacting any of the following correctional facilities situated in the state:

 FCI Englewood